tjmahr/dissertation/docs/16-aim1-lexical-competitors.md

-Next, I asked whether children differed reliably in their sensitivity to the phonological and semantic foils based on speech perception and vocabulary measures collected at age 3
+Next, I asked whether children differed reliably in their sensitivity to the phonological and semantic foils based on speech perception and vocabulary measures collected at age 3.

-As a measure of speech perception, I used scores from a minimal pair discrimination experiment administered during the first year of the study. [citations] The task is essentially an ABX discrimination task:
-A picture of a familiar object is shown and labeled (e.g., "car"), another object is shown and labeled ("jar"), and then both images are shown and one of the two is named.
+As a measure of speech perception, I used scores from a minimal pair discrimination experiment administered during the first year of the study.
+The task [based on @ProtoMinPair] is essentially an ABX discrimination task: A picture of a familiar object is shown and labeled (e.g., "car"), another object is shown and labeled ("jar"), and then both images are shown and one of the two is named.
 The child then indicated which word they heard by tapping on the image on a touch-screen.

 I derived speech perception scores by fitting a hierarchical item-response model.
 This logistic regression model estimates the